Business and Marketing (B&M) Education

 – Communications Technology Work-Based Learning

-Ada-Borup West, Badger, Bagley, Bemidji, Blackduck, East Grand Forks, Fertile-Beltrami, Fisher, Fosston, Goodridge, Lake of the Woods, Lancaster, Mahnomen, Norman County East, Park Rapids, Red Lake, Roseau, Stephen-Argyle Central, Thief River Falls, Warren-Alvarado-Oslo, Warroad, Waubun-Ogema-White Earth, and Win-E-Mac.
+Ada-Borup-West, Badger, Bagley, Bemidji, Blackduck, Crookston, East Grand Forks, Fertile-Beltrami, Fisher, Fosston, Goodridge, Grygla, Lake of the Woods, Lancaster, Mahnomen, Nevis, Norman County East, Park Rapids, Red Lake, Roseau, Stephen-Argyle Central, Thief River Falls, Warren-Alvarado-Oslo, Warroad, Waubun-Ogema-White Earth, and Win-E-Mac.

-Barnum, Carlton, Cloquet, Cromwell-Wright, Duluth, Esko, Grand Rapids, Greenway, Hermantown, Lake Superior, Littlefork-Big Falls, McGregor, Mesabi East, Moose Lake, Nashwauk-Keewatin, Proctor, Rock Ridge, St. Louis County, and Wrenshall.
+Aitkin, Barnum, Cloquet, Cromwell-Wright, Duluth, Esko, Grand Rapids, Greenway, Hermantown, Hill City, Infinity: Minnesota Digital Academy, Lake Superior, Littlefork-Big Falls, McGregor, Mesabi East, Moose Lake, Nashwauk-Keewatin, Northeast Service Cooperative (Region 3), Proctor, Rock Ridge, St. Louis County, and Wrenshall.

-Bertha-Hewitt, Brainerd, Browerville, Cass Lake-Bena, Little Falls, Pequot Lakes, Pierz, Pillager, Royalton, Sebeka, Verndale, Wadena-Deer Creek, and Walker-Hackensack-Akeley.
+Brainerd, Browerville, Cass Lake-Bena, Little Falls, Menahga, Pequot Lakes, Pillager, Royalton, Sebeka, Staples-Motley, Verndale, Wadena-Deer Creek, and Walker-Hackensack-Akeley.

-Alexandria, Barnesville, Battle Lake, Brandon-Evansville, Breckenridge, Campbell-Tintah, Clinton-Graceville-Beardsley, Detroit Lakes, Dilworth-Glyndon-Felton, Fergus Falls, Hancock, Hawley, Henning, Lake Park-Audubon, Minnewaska, Moorhead, Morris Area, New York Mills, Osakis, Parkers Prairie, Pelican Rapids, Perham-Dent, Rothsay, Ulen-Hitterdal, Underwood, and Wheaton.
+Alexandria, Barnesville, Battle Lake, Brandon-Evansville, Breckenridge, Campbell-Tintah, Clinton-Graceville-Beardsley, Detroit Lakes, Dilworth-Glyndon-Felton, Fergus Falls, Hancock, Hawley, Lake Park Audubon, Minnewaska, Moorhead, Morris, New York Mills, Osakis, Pelican Rapids, Perham-Dent, Rothsay, Ulen-Hitterdal, Underwood, and Wheaton.

-Albany, Annandale, Becker, Belgrade-Brooten-Elrosa, Big Lake, Braham, Buffalo-Hanover-Montrose, Cambridge-Isanti, Chisago Lakes, Dassel-Cokato, Elk River, Foley, Holdingford, Howard Lake-Waverly-Winsted, Isle, Kimball, Milaca, Monticello, Mora, North Branch, Ogilvie, Princeton, Rockford, Rush City, Sauk Rapids-Rice, St. Michael-Albertville, and Wright Technical Center.
+Albany, Annandale, Becker, Belgrade-Brooten-Elrosa, Big Lake, Braham, Buffalo-Hanover-Montrose, Cambridge-Isanti, Chisago Lakes, Dassel-Cokato, Elk River, Foley, Holdingford, Howard Lake-Waverly-Winsted, Isle, Kimball, Milaca, Monticello, Mora, North Branch, Ogilvie, Onamia, Pine City, Princeton, Rockford, Rockville-Cold Spring-Richmond (ROCORI), Rush City, Sartell-St. Stephen, Sauk Rapids-Rice, St. Cloud, and St. Michael-Albertville.

-Adrian, Benson, Canby, Dawson-Boyd, Fulda, Glencoe-Silver Lake, Kerkhoven-Murdock-Sunburg, Lac Qui Parle Valley, Lakeview, Litchfield, Luverne, Marshall, Minneota, Montevideo, Murray County Central, New London-Spicer, Ortonville, Pipestone, Renville County West, Russell-Tyler-Ruthton (RTR), Tracy, Westbrook-Walnut Grove, Willmar, Windom, and Worthington.
+Adrian, Benson, Bird Island-Olivia-Lake Lillian, Buffalo Lake-Hector-Stewart, Canby, Fulda, Glencoe-Silver Lake, Hendricks, Hutchinson, Jackson County Central, Kerkhoven-Murdock-Sunburg, Lac qui Parle Valley, Lakeview, Litchfield, Luverne, MACCRAY, Marshall, Minneota, Montevideo, Murray County Central, New London-Spicer, Ortonville, Pipestone, Renville County West, Tracy Area, Willmar, and Worthington.

-Blue Earth Area, Cleveland, Comfrey, Fairmont Area, Gibbon-Fairfax-Winthrop (GFW), Granada Huntley-East Chain, Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Le Sueur-Henderson, Madelia, Mankato, Maple River, Martin County West, New Ulm, NRHEG, Sibley East, Springfield, St. Peter, Tri-City United, United South Central, and Waseca.
+Blue Earth, Butterfield-Odin, Fairmont, Gibbon-Fairfax-Winthrop, Janesville-Waldorf-Pemberton, Lake Crystal-Wellcome Memorial, Madelia, Mankato, Maple River, New Richland-Hartland-Ellendale-Geneva (NRHEG), New Ulm, Sibley East, Springfield, St. Peter, Tri-City United, United South Central, and Waseca.

-Albert Lea, Austin, Blooming Prairie, Byron, Caledonia, Cannon Falls, Chatfield, Dover-Eyota, Faribault, Fillmore Central, Glenville-Emmons, Goodhue, Grand Meadow, Hayfield, Houston, Kasson-Mantorville, Kenyon-Wanamingo, La Crescent-Hokah, Lanesboro, LeRoy-Ostrander, Lewiston-Altura, Medford, Northfield, Owatonna, Pine Island, Red Wing, Rochester, Rushford-Peterson, Southland, St. Charles, Stewartville, Triton, Wabasha-Kellogg, Winona, and Zumbrota-Mazeppa.
+Albert Lea, Austin, Blooming Prairie, Byron, Caledonia, Cannon Falls, Chatfield, Dover-Eyota, Faribault, Fillmore Central, Glenville-Emmons, Goodhue, Hayfield, Houston, Kasson-Mantorville, La Crescent-Hokah, Lanesboro, Lewiston-Altura, Medford, Northfield, Owatonna, Pine Island, Red Wing, Rochester, Rushford-Peterson, Southland, St. Charles, Stewartville, Triton, Wabasha-Kellogg, Winona, and Zumbrota-Mazeppa.

 B&M State Leadership and Professional Organizations